reclusivebox/reclusivecli/README.md

 The return value of the `command_to_dict` function is very similar to the specification you give to the interpreter, the only differences are:

 - The "args" attribute here isn't a integer but a list of strings with the arguments passed to the command or flag.
-- There's no abbreviations here the interpreter already solved them for you.
+- There's no abbreviations here, the interpreter already solved them for you.
+- There's no "subcommands" here, just "subcommand", a single command object.

 Example for `git push origin master`: